Keszi94/gamer_corner/README.md

 #### Frequent Visitor Goals

-* I want to be able to sign up for my favorite games upcoming team play date.
+* I want to be able to sign up for my favorite game's upcoming team play event.

 - - -